SeanMcP/seanmcp.com/articles/filter-premium-medium-articlces.md

 Chrome has a handy feature in the "Sources" tab called snippets.
 Here you can save bits of code for use later.

 I created a snippet title "Medium" and saved the above code.
 Now when I want to filter out premium articles, I just need to run that snippet with <kbd>command</kbd> + <kbd>enter</kbd>.

+## Read on

+Now the next time I want to find an article to read on Medium, I can run the snippet and filter out premium articles.

+For a more reusable solution, we could turn this snippet into a browser extension, but that's the topic of another article.